Making a quick Python based serial monitor

 For some reason everyone has seemingly forgotten about the poor old serial port!
 While you don’t see it very often in consumer electronics, it’s still a very important dependecy in developing most embedded systems.
 Even if you are just using serial data over Bluetooth and/or USB, it is still important to be able to monitor and/or log that data for making new tools or fixing existing bugs.

 There used to be support in Windows for such things with PortMon and there were even a couple free to use programs that got the job done.
-Now none of those things seem to work with 32-bit or modern operating systems or they want to charge you an arm and a leg for something you only need to use occasionally.
+Now none of those things seem to work with modern operating systems or they want to charge you an arm and a leg for something you only need to use occasionally.
 Sure, we could do this in Linux with socat or something else, but in the embedded world we are often hamstrung to Windows.
 So what to do??